Cabo San Lucas Scuba Diving and Snorkeling

 Reviews

 I just wanted to drop you a quick email to let you know we had a wonderful time in Cabo.
 Villa Del Arco was beautiful and we could not have asked for a better room or room location.
 I also wanted to thank you for quickly taking care of the small snag for us at check in so quickly.
 I was starting to sweat it but it turned out seamless.
-Our kids want to go again next year, so I am be contacting you sometime in the future.
+We are interested in maybe staying at the Villa Group hotel in Cancun next year during Christmas break.
+Would you be able to help us with those reservations?
+Laurie

 Wanted to get back to you and let you know we had a great trip and the rooms were tremendous!
 We all really enjoyed the penthouse - it was over the top!
 Thanks again!